data-and-design/data-and-design.github.io/recruiting/phd.md

 ## What kind of applicants am I looking for?

-I am looking for applicants who:
+I'm looking for applicants who are excited to contribute to and shape the shared research trajectory of the group.
+Specifically, I'm seeking students who:

-- are excited to contribute to and shape the shared research trajectory of the group
+- are curious about building interdisciplinary skills across engineering, design, social sciences, and the humanities
-- want to build interdisciplinary skills across engineering, design, social sciences, and the humanities
+- want to help create a welcoming and inclusive research group culture
-- can help create a welcoming and inclusive research group culture
+- are eager to develop as leaders in our group, the department, and our wider research communities

-- have the potential to grow into leaders in our group, the department, and our wider research communities
+I'm committed to building a group where people can bring diverse lived experiences, interests, and disciplinary perspectives into conversation together.
+In return, you'll join a collaborative community focused on mutual growth, where I'll work with you to develop your vision as an independent researcher.

-I'm committed to building a group where people are able to bring diverse lived experiences, interests, and disciplinary perspectives in conversation together.
+**What I'm looking for in your application:** I want to understand your research interests and goals for the PhD, how you see your interests connecting to the lab's work, and what you hope to accomplish.
+I want to know what motivates you, what activates your curiosity, and what path has led you here—why is pursuing a PhD the right next step for you?
+I encourage you to explore our projects and papers to get a sense of what we do and how you might contribute.

-This year, my recruitment priorities are for students with relevant background and/or interest within **accessibility, visualization, and design**.
-I'm particularly interested in talking to students who want to **critically reimagine accessibility tools**.
-However, I will seriously consider applications that connect with any area of the group's work as described above.
+This year, I'm particularly interested in students with background and/or strong interest in **accessibility, visualization, and design**—especially those who want to **critically reimagine accessibility tools**.
+However, relevant background can come from many different disciplinary paths, and I will seriously consider applications that connect with any area of the group's work as described above.

 As you think about working with me, I also encourage you to consider other [faculty in Information Science](https://www.colorado.edu/cmci/people/information-science) who you might have common interests with, who might be potential future mentors, collaborators, or committee members.